Two Sides of Chen Shih-Peng

 About the Author

-Mark Lin is from Taiwan, who is currently studying at the City University of Hong Kong.
+Mark is from Taiwan, who is currently studying in Hong Kong.
 In his spare time, Mark enjoys reading and researching about all things related to baseball analytics.